To access Updates from the State Officials' Coordinator, to go to "From the Stand."

 Already officiate volleyball?

 New officials are those who have not previously been certified as well as those previously-certified referees who have not officiated OHSBVA in several years.
-As with returning officials, new officials must attend a required rules/meeting anywhere in the state, held by Regional officials' associations, pay local association dues, pay the state administrative fee ($20) and complete a demographics form with contact information and volleyball "credentials."
-A new official must also pass two observations as both R1 and R2 by an approved observer at local scrimmages and pass a rules/mechanics test with a score of at least 70%.
-Our tests focus on ability to apply the proper rule to real-match situations.
+As with returning officials, new officials must attend a required rules meeting, pay local association dues, pay the state administrative fee ($20) and complete a demographics form with contact information and volleyball "credentials."
+A new official must also pass observations as both R1 and R2 by an approved observer at local scrimmages.
+New referees will receive access from our webmaster to their personal pages on www.ohioboysvolleyball.com and receive a patch once they pay state and local dues.

 RULE INTERPRETATION DOCUMENTS

-Following the last Rules Interpretation meeting each year, the State Officials' Coordinator has the PowerPoint presentation posted on the Officiating web page for reference by officials, coaches and other interested parties.
-See last year's document here.
+Following the last Rules Interpretation meeting each year, the State Officials' Coordinator ensures the PowerPoint presentation and related notes are posted on the Officiating web page for reference by officials, coaches and other interested parties.

 To download any of the documents listed below, click on the document's name: